Corporate Data Management Policy

 - The following principles apply with respect to this policy:

 - Corporate data is an essential component of effective strategy development and management of the University.

-- All elements of the University's corporate data systems must be integrated.
+- All elements of the University's enterprise master data must be integrated to ensure accuracy and consistency, and to inform decision making.

-- New data systems developed or purchased by the University must be interfaced with the current corporate data systems and not implemented as stand-alone systems.
+- New data systems mastering or referencing enterprise master data, whether developed or purchased by the University, must be interfaced with the current corporate data systems and not implemented as stand-alone systems.

 - Corporate data, especially primary source data, must be accurate and verifiable.

 - The value of corporate data is increased through widespread, timely and consistent use.

 - Corporate data must not be used for an individual's own or for others' personal gain or profit, or to satisfy one's own or another's curiosity.

 - Information and Technology Services is responsible for:

 - facilitating data sharing and integration

 - documenting and promoting the structure and logic of corporate data

 - identifying items of corporate data, distinguishing primary data sources and defining Enterprise Master Data

 - managing the integration of current and new systems as part of the corporate information architecture

 - managing technological implementation of common data definitions and data classifications throughout the University

 - liaising with data owners with respect to approved uses for corporate data, including restricted data

 - managing the design and implementation of processes for maintaining the integrity, accuracy, precision, timeliness, consistency, standardisation and value of data